 Jump to:

-Naturally sweet, tender and full of flavor, these delicious shrimp are slightly sweeter than regular shrimp (some may even think they taste like lobster!)
+Naturally sweet, tender, and full of flavor, these delicious shrimp are slightly sweeter than regular shrimp (some may even think they taste like lobster!)
 They are super versatile and work as a base protein in many recipes.

-Why You'll Love This Recipe
+Why You'll Love These Red Argentinian Shrimp

 Ingredients & Substitutions